12 Steps to Resilience for Challenging Times

 8. Reduce your dependence on Big Pharma by making herbal medicines.
 Check out the Purple Sheep Newsletter for how-to directions for several kinds of herbal preparations.

 10. Surround yourself with beautiful objects and art — made by you or your artist friends.
 Art, made with human hands, feeds the soul.
-You can create it yourself or barter or buy.
+You can create it yourself or barter or buy it.
 But fill your home with beauty.
-Its hard to feel deprived when you are surrounded with beauty.
+It’s hard to feel deprived when you are surrounded by beauty.

 11. Get organized and declutter your living space.
 Here’s the one that challenges me.
 Every day is happier when you aren’t spending valuable time looking for things that you had a few days ago.
 Invest 30 minutes a few days every week to fill a box for the thrift shop and get those useless objects out of your house.
 Keep the things that are important to you, and heave the rest.

 12. Remove from your life the relationships that cause pain, frustration and feelings of inadequacy.
 If those relationships are family members — try to reestablish them on a different footing.
 If they are friends or neighbours — invest your time in the relationships that are mutually beneficial — make new friends around a common goal and be less available to the people that use you and make you feel inadequate.
 Life is too short to dwell on painful relationships.